Our responsibility today

 Is Thalidomide still used today?

 Grünenthal no longer produces any Thalidomide-containing products.
-We have no connection to third parties who offer Thalidomide-containing products.Visit our Thalidomide website for more information about the active substance of Thalidomide on our dedicated website
+We have no connection to third parties who offer Thalidomide-containing products.Find out more about the active substance of Thalidomide on our dedicated website